EntySec/Ghost/README.md

 # About ghost framework

     INFO: Ghost Framework is an Android post exploitation framework that uses an Android Debug Bridge to remotely access an Android device.
-Ghost Framework is used to open the remote device shell, emulate remote device button presses, remove remote device password and much more.
+Ghost Framework gives you the power and convenience of remote Android device administration.

 ***